Illegal drug trade in China: Synthetic drugs

 Manufacture of crystal methamphetamine (ice, shabu, bingdu) is facilitated by the availability of precursor chemicals, such as pseudoephedrine and ephedrine.
-The unrestricted availability of these chemicals in the country facilitates the production of large quantities of crystal methamphetamine.
-Seizure information indicates that methamphetamine laboratories are located in provinces along the eastern and southeastern coastal areas.
+Seizure information indicates that methamphetamine laboratories are located in SAR Hong Kong and the Golden Triangle in Myanmar (Burma).
 Many of the traffickers for the clandestine crystal methamphetamine laboratories are from organized crime groups based in Hong Kong, Taiwan, and Japan.